Nissan Skyline: GT-R (BNR34)

-The GT-R reappeared in 1999, with a revised chassis and other updates.
+The GT-R reappeared in January 1999, with a revised chassis and other updates.
 The R34 turbos received a ball bearing core.
 The R34 N1 turbos had a metal exhaust wheel, and ball bearing center section.
 The turbo outlet pipes were changed from cast to formed metal outlets.
 The intercooler outlet side and rear turbo dump pipe had temperature probes fitted in the V-spec models.